 I visited the Center for Digital Scholarship and Curation (CDSC) at Washington State University this week.
 Many thanks to Kim Christen, Michael Wynne, and Trevor Bond for hosting me.
-While I was there I gave a talk titled, “Remaking Old Media across the Disciplines” (video).
+While I was there I gave a talk titled, “Remaking Old Media across the Disciplines”.
 Given the importance of historical particulars to this research, not to mention my proclivity for tangents, I decided to read a paper with slides for this one.
 The video includes my slides as well as the Q&A session.

 7 March 2016

 “Across the humanities, art, design, engineering, as well as numerous memory institutions, researchers are giving digital fabrication techniques such as 3-D printing significant attention.
 In response, this talk examines the affordances of fabrication for scholarly communication, with particular attention to rapid prototyping, or the iterative production of abstract models in tactile form, as a compositional strategy.
 Against the grain of the techno-evangelism and hype often witnessed in maker cultures, I outline the relationships between writing academic essays and producing tactile objects with computer numerical control (CNC) machines such as laser cutters, millers, spindles, and printers.
-Instead of suggesting that writing is somehow secondary to the primary experience of making things, I underscore how prototyping is intricately entangled with archival research and the writing emerging through that research.”
+Instead of suggesting that writing is somehow secondary to the primary experience of making things, I underscore how prototyping is intricately entangled with archival research and the writing that emerges through that research.”

 6 March 2016

-Last week I had the honor of giving a talk on “Prototyping Absence” (HTML) at the Society for the Humanities at Cornell University.
+Last week I had the honor of giving a talk on “Prototyping Absence” at the Society for the Humanities at Cornell University.
 Many thanks to Tim Murray for inviting and hosting me.
 It was beyond humbling to be in the A.D.
-White House (HTML) and to discuss my research with scholars there.
+White House to discuss my research with scholars there.
 Here’s my abstract for the talk:

 “When conducting archival research, historians of media and technology frequently encounter devices that no longer work or existed only as illustrations, fictions, or one-offs.
 Rather than studying such uncertainty at a remove, this talk outlines ways to prototype absences in the historical record.
 It draws from examples of remaking old media to demonstrate how prototyping the past affords unique approaches to examining the contingent relations between matter and meaning, without fetishizing exact reproductions of historical artifacts.”